G3viz/g3lollipop.js/README.md

 ### 3.2 Protein domain information

-[Pfam](https://pfam.xfam.org/) domains are commonly used for protein functional annotation in genetic mutation lollipop diagrams.
+[Pfam](https://pfam.xfam.org/) domains are commonly used for protein structural annotation in genetic mutation lollipop diagrams.

 For exmaple,